-Did you notice, whenever you format a USB drive with Windows, it always give you three different file systems options to choose — NTFS, FAT32 and exFAT.
-By default, Windows chooses FAT32 file format for your USB drive leaving us wondering — what happens if we choose other file formats?
+Did you notice that whenever you format a USB drive with Windows, it always gives you three different file systems options to choose from — NTFS, FAT32 and exFAT.
+By default, Windows chooses FAT32 file format for your USB drive, leaving us wondering — what happens if we choose other file formats?

-So in this article, we are going to break it down to you — we will explain the difference between NTFS, FAT32 and exFAT.
+So in this article, we are going to break it down for you — we will explain the difference between NTFS, FAT32 and exFAT.
 What are their advantages and disadvantages?
-How will they work with each operating systems?
-And on what circumstances we should choose any of this particular file systems? and more.
+How will they work with each operating system?
+And under what circumstances we should choose any of these particular file systems? and more.

 What is File System?

 Before knowing the difference between NTFS, FAT32 and exFAT file formats, first, you should know — what is a file system?

 The file system is a method used by operating systems to organize data on drives.
 The data is usually organized in folders called directories, which can contain other folders and files.
 File systems also specify how data is stored on the drive and what type of information can be attached to the file such as file names, permissions and other attributes.

 Many operating systems include support for more than one file system.
 Microsoft Windows mainly makes use of the NTFS, FAT32 and exFAT file systems.
 So we are going to discuss these three file systems in detail here.

 NTFS vs FAT32 vs exFAT — Which one is best?